unioproject/tanglebeat/README.md

 Tanglebeat instances.
 Data is published over [Nanomsg/Mangos](https://github.com/nanomsg/mangos) sockets in the form of [JSON messages](https://github.com/lunfardo314/tanglebeat/blob/baf8c69bc119e5ba854d0d28a8746df94f1d318b/sender_update/types.go#L22).

+Published sender updates can be subscribed by external consumers for expample in order to calculate own metrics.

+[Here's an example](https://github.com/lunfardo314/tanglebeat/tree/ver0/examples/statsws) of a client (in Go) which calculates averaged confirmation time statistics to expose it as web service

 #### Prometheus metrics collectors
 If enabled, it exposes metrics to Prometheus.
 There are two independent parts:
 - _Sender metrics_.
-It exposes metrics calculated from sender update stream.
+It exposes metrics calculated from sender update stream:
     - `tanglebeat_confirmation_counter`, `tanglebeat_pow_cost_counter`, `anglebeat_confirmation_duration_counter`,
     `tanglebeat_pow_duration_counter`, `tanglebeat_tipsel_duration_counter`
     - and metrics precalculated by Prometheus rules in [tanglebeat.rules](tanglebeat.rules)

-- Zero MQ metrics.
-It reads Zero MQ from IRI node, calculates and exposes TPS, CTPS etc metrics to Prometheus.
+- _Zero MQ metrics_.
+If enabled, reads Zero MQ from IRI node, calculates and exposes TPS, CTPS etc metrics to Prometheus.